Charming imperfections

 It is alway a pleasure for me to interpret a script in English with my Italian accent.
 I know that my client is just looking for that particular charming imperfection that will endow her or his script with an agreeable nuance.

-The following are some of my recent assignments for this peculiar market segment.
+The following is a recent assignment for this peculiar market segment.

 The West Village